eeeschwartz/content-guide/pages/how-to-write.md

 **Users**

-When we talk about _"users"_, we are talking about anyone who lives, works or visits Lexington and needs to interact with the City.
+When we talk about _"users," we are talking about anyone who lives, works or visits Lexington and needs to interact with the City.

 _User_ needs are what we call the tasks a person comes to the website or service to do.